 On March 30 and for the remainder of the semester, face-to-face classes will transition to online classes for remote learning.
-“For students without Wi-fi access, we are asking local churches to give students access to their Wi-fi,” said Louisiana College President Dr. Rick Brewer.
+“For students without Wi-fi access, we are asking local churches to give students access to their Wi-fi,” said Louisiana Christian University President Dr. Rick Brewer.

-For students who opt to remain on campus for the rest of this semester, Louisiana College’s food service will remain uninterrupted.
+For students who opt to remain on campus for the rest of this semester, Louisiana Christian University’s food service will remain uninterrupted.
 However, all cafeteria meals will be take-out.
 No meals will be served in the cafeteria.
-For the foreseeable future, LC is discontinuing all campus food service to the local community.
+For the foreseeable future, LCU is discontinuing all campus food service to the local community.
 During the March 23-27 Spring Break, the Den and Starbucks will be closed.
 Subway will remain open.

 The Student Success Center will be available to assist all students with online tutoring.
-Although public libraries are closed, Louisiana College’s library remains open only for resident students and faculty Monday through Friday.
-LC’s Online Writing Center remains available.
+Although public libraries are closed, Louisiana Christian University’s library remains open only for resident students and faculty Monday through Friday.
+LCU’s Online Writing Center remains available.

 Preview Day has transitioned to a Virtual Preview Day on Friday, April 17.
 Students and parents will be notified how to access this online event.

-All LC employees will vacate the campus during Spring Break.
+All LCU employees will vacate the campus during Spring Break.